 Leading for Board & Community

 Now, more than ever, it is evident that forging a strong relationship between the head of school and their board of trustees is critical to the success of the school.
 Sustaining that strong relationship between the head of school and their board of trustees depends on the ability of the HOS to "lead up," guiding their board to govern wisely.
 While governance and leadership have traditionally been seen as separate functions in schools, in international schools today, that distinction is blurred.
 In practice, the board and the head of school must work in close collaboration to fulfill the school's mission and achieve the vision.
-The session will be structured around the Ten Basic Competencies for Heads of Schools In Working With Their Boards, and will explore the skills and knowledge heads need in order to guide their boards wisely.
+This session was structured around the Nine Basic Responsibilities for Heads of Schools In Working With Their Boards, and explores the skills and knowledge heads need in order to guide their boards wisely.

 About David: David Chojnacki is a Senior Consultant at Carney Sandoe & Associates.
 He has held headships at the International School of Ouagadougou (Burkina Faso, West Africa), the Karachi American School (Pakistan), the American Embassy School in New Delhi, and Cairo American College.
 For 20 years, he served as the Executive Director of the Near East South Asia Council of Overseas Schools, and he has served on numerous boards including the Association of International Schools in Africa, the Association for the Advancement of International Education, NAIS, and the U.S. Fulbright Commission in Greece.